Wiradhika6051/profile_page/js/README.md

 - Fix Score Calculation Algorithm when a bomb unflagged
 - Change Bomb Generation Algorithm to prevent infinite loop bug
 - Change hold time to flag a cell from 500ms to 200ms
+- Fix bug puzzle not solved when unflagged and clicking non bomb item